TheTechRobo/kickStartSite/_posts/2020-11-10-worldelinux.md

 Hello!
 This is my first article.
 It is NOT the same as the blog - the blog is solely for updates on me/software/other stuff; articles are for reviews/tutorials/other stuff.

 It took me about two hours to find this answer.
-And it took me about five minutes to DO this answer.
+And it took me about five minutes to USE this answer.
 So thank me later. :P

 Let's get right into it.